-A hearing screening can give us an indication of whether you have a hearing loss, but often doesn’t provide the level of detail necessary in order for us to prescribe and fit you with the appropriate hearing aid technology or provide necessary recommendations.
+A hearing screening can give us an indication of whether you have a hearing loss, but doesn’t provide the level of detail necessary in order for us to accurately diagnose the condition or to prescribe and fit you with the appropriate hearing aid technology or provide necessary recommendations.
 Screenings are often offered free of charge as part of special promotions to sell hearing aids or to screen for hearing loss at health fairs.
 A comprehensive hearing evaluation is more in depth and utilizes sophisticated diagnostic equipment to tell us exactly which sounds and frequencies you aren’t hearing.
 It provides us with a blueprint of your hearing loss and helps us prescribe the best technology and course of action for you.
 Your health insurance may help cover the cost of a comprehensive evaluation when necessary and in some cases if ordered by a physician, after deductibles have been met.

 Most insurance plans help cover the cost of a comprehensive hearing evaluation when necessary, less any deductible or co-pays you may have.
-Some plans do provide coverage for some or most of the cost of hearing aids.
+Some plans do provide coverage for some or most of the cost of prescription hearing aids.
 Because individual plan coverage varies widely, we verify all hearing aid benefits and provide estimates routinely.

 Some health insurance plans promote the use of third-party purchase options which are reported as a hearing aid “benefit.”
 In most cases, these third-party distributors claim discounted pricing.
-However, they usually restrict technology offerings, may not have the most current technology, use privately labeled technology, and they often reduce or don’t include the important follow ups services necessary for best performance and satisfaction with hearing aids.
+However, they usually restrict technology offerings, may not have the most current technology, use privately labeled technology, and they often reduce or don’t include the important follow-up services necessary for best performance and satisfaction with hearing aids.
 Make sure to discuss this and any questions you may have with us so you are fully educated about these plans.
-In many cases, we have technology that is less costly than the required co-pays of these third-party plans and our private pay pricing options are often more competitively priced.
+In many cases, we have technology that is less costly than the required co-pays of these third-party plans and our private-pay pricing options are often more competitively priced.